Microsoft Licensing

 The ROI Problem: Why Most Copilot Business Cases Are Built on Assumptions

 Microsoft positions Copilot as a productivity multiplier that pays for itself.
-Their marketing cites studies showing users saving 1–2 hours per week, with early adopters reporting significant improvements in document creation, email management, and meeting summarisation.
-These numbers are compelling on a slide deck — but they are almost entirely derived from Microsoft-funded studies, controlled environments, and self-reported surveys.
+Their marketing cites studies showing users saving 1 to 2 hours per week, with early adopters reporting significant improvements in document creation, email management, and meeting summarisation.
+These numbers are compelling on a slide deck.
+They are almost entirely derived from Microsoft-funded studies, controlled environments, and self-reported surveys.

 This does not mean Copilot is a bad investment.
-It means the business case must be built on your organisation's data — not Microsoft's claims.
-The purpose of this guide is to provide the frameworks, calculations, and sceptical analysis required to make a financially defensible decision, whether that decision is to invest, defer, or challenge the cost.
-Organisations that approach Copilot with the same rigour they apply to any other seven-figure IT investment consistently achieve better outcomes — lower costs, higher utilisation, and contractual protections that limit downside risk if the technology does not deliver as promised.
+It means the business case must be built on your organisation's data, not Microsoft's claims.
+Organisations that approach Copilot with the same rigour they apply to any other seven-figure IT investment consistently achieve better outcomes: lower costs, higher utilisation, and contractual protections that limit downside risk if the technology does not deliver as promised.

 The ROI Calculation Framework: From Time Saved to Financial Value